Introducing Nomad 7.0.200

 - Open a command prompt with elevated rights (Run as administrator).

 Nomad client side activity

-By default, Nomad agents that are configured to poll ActiveEfficiency for ContentDistributionJobs every 24 hours.
+By default, Nomad clients are configured to poll ActiveEfficiency for ContentDistributionJobs every 24 hours.
 You can force the precache on the win10 machine by running the below command on the Nomad clients:

-As soon as you run the command, you will get a notification in the logs that it has 2 notification to download:
+As soon as you run the command, you can see in NomadBranch.log that it has got a notification for pending downloads:

 From this point, the download will behave like any other Nomad download – it will trigger an election, elect a master and download the content.